Barclays H1 2022 Results

 Barclays has announced its H1 2022 Results.

-Conference call and webcast replay hosted by C.S.
+Conference call webcast replay hosted by C.S.
 Venkatakrishnan, Group Chief Executive and Anna Cross, Group Finance Director

 |H1 2022 Results Presentation (PDF 1MB)

 Fixed Income H1 2022 Results Call Presentation (PDF 804KB)

 Financial performance highlights

 Annual Report 2021

 Strong economies need strong banks.
 This is true not only because finance is the lifeblood of economic prosperity, but also because the way banks facilitate that finance can have positive effects for society too.

 The Barclays PLC 2022 AGM was held on Wednesday 4 May 2022 at 11:00 am (UK time) at Manchester Central Convention Complex, Petersfield, Manchester, M2 3GX and electronically on an online platform as described in the Notice of Meeting available here (PDF 3.9MB).